ocrmypdf/OCRmyPDF/README.rst

 Installing the Docker container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For many users, installing the Docker container will be easier than installing all of OCRmyPDF's dependencies.
+For Windows, it is the only option.

 If you have `Docker <https://docs.docker.com/>`__ installed on your system, you can install
 a Docker container of the latest release.